itgraduate2025-17/Password_Generator/README.md

 This project is a **Random Password Generator** developed in Python as part of an internship task.
 It generates secure and random passwords based on **user-defined criteria** such as password length and character types.

-The advanced version of this project is implemented as a **GUI application using Tkinter**, focusing on security, usability, and customization.

 ---